cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 ---

+# 10 Jul 2020

+I have 2 weeks left to confirm my attendance of university.
+Bristol is the main choice.
+LinkedIN seems to be flodded with developers searching for a job.
+COVID is showing its teeth.
+Times are a bit sketchy, and worrying.

+I've been oscillating between worrying and thinking too far ahead these days.
+It seems as though I am caught in indecision.
+My gut feeling is that I should commit to it, and figure it out as I go.
+Probably what I should do.
+One thing is sure: there is no clear path.

 # 7 Jul 2020

 A family related event has slowed down my job search progress, and for a few days I did not manage to do much coding.
 I've been experimenting prior to this with: